Search: 33 results

 King Uzziah suffered from a skin disease until the day he died.
 He lived in separate quarters, afflicted by a skin disease and banned from the Lord's temple.
 His son Jotham was in charge of the palace and ruled over the people of the land.

-And he built cities in the mountains of Judah, and in the forests he built palaces and towers.
+and cities he hath built in the hill-country of Judah, and in the forests he hath built palaces and towers.

-An Ephraimite warrior named Zichri killed the king’s son Maaseiah, Azrikam governor of the palace, and Elkanah who was second to the king.
+Zikri, an Ephraimite warrior, killed the king's son Maaseiah, Azrikam, the supervisor of the palace, and Elkanah, the king's second-in-command.

-Although Ahaz plundered the Lord’s temple and the palace of the king and of the rulers and gave the plunder to the king of Assyria, it did not help him.
+Ahaz gathered riches from the Lord's temple, the royal palace, and the officials and gave them to the king of Assyria, but that did not help.

 Then they went in to Hezekiah the king within [the palace], and said, "We have cleansed all the house of Yahweh, and the altar of burnt offering, with all its vessels, and the table of show bread, with all its vessels.